Benjipede/universal-translator/c/src/languages/LANGUAGES.md

 The text in the tokens section list all the kinds of tokens the language has.

-The name of a kind of token can contain characters of all types except some types of whitespace characters, though **commas** have to be escaped with backslashes.
-Backslashes can also be used to write line feeds, tabs, and carriage returns in the way you know and love.
-Furthermore, any spaces following a backslash are ignored.
-Otherwise '\*' will evaluate to '*' for any character * as you would expect.
-Note that Hashtags should also be escaped if at the beginning of a new line.

-Names are separated by commas and line feeds.
-Multiple separators in a row are allowed.

 ### Code Notes

-The text in the code notes section lists all the kinds of code notes the language has including what tokens and other code nodes they can contain.
+The text in the code notes section lists all the kinds of code notes the language has including what tokens they can contain.

-The name of a kind of code note can contain characters of all types except some types of whitespace characters, though **colons** have to be escaped with backslashes.
-Otherwise everything works as described [above](#tokens).

-Names should be followed by a semicolon and then the kinds of tokens and other code nodes that it can possibly contain.
-Here the format for [listing token names](#tokens) apply for both tokens and code nodes.
-This means **commas** rather than **colons** need escaping.
-However, after a line feed a new code node declaration is expected unless it is followed by a semicolon.

 ### Marking Tools